secureblue/secureblue.github.io/INDEX.md

 # FAQ

-If you're encountering a problem or have a question, please consult the [FAQ](FAQ).
+If you're encountering a problem or have a question, please consult the [FAQ](FAQ.md).
 If you can't find your answer there, please ask in the support channel on Discord.

 # Sponsor

-Sponsorship options are on the [Donate](DONATE) page.
+Sponsorship options are on the [Donate](DONATE.md) page.
 All donations are appreciated.
 Sponsors get a role on the Discord if desired.
 If you've donated but haven't yet been tagged with the role, please reach out to me.

 # Installation

-Have a look at [PREINSTALL-README](PREINSTALL-README) before proceeding.
+Have a look at [PREINSTALL-README](PREINSTALL-README.md) before proceeding.

 ## Rebasing

 > [!NOTE]
 > If you don't already have a Fedora Atomic installation, use a Fedora Atomic ISO that matches your secureblue target image to install one.
 If you want to use a secureblue Silverblue image, start with the Fedora Silverblue ISO, Kinoite for Kinoite, Sericea (Sway Atomic) for Sericea and all the Wayblue images, and CoreOS for all the securecore images.
 >
-> For more details on the available images, have a look at [IMAGES](IMAGES) before proceeding.
+> For more details on the available images, have a look at [IMAGES](IMAGES.md) before proceeding.

-To rebase a [Fedora Atomic](https://fedoraproject.org/atomic-desktops/) or [Fedora CoreOS](https://fedoraproject.org/coreos/) installation, download the script below:
+To rebase a [Fedora Atomic](https://fedoraproject.org/atomic-desktops/) or [Fedora CoreOS](https://fedoraproject.org/coreos/) installation, download the script below.
+This script does not install secureblue into the existing system.
+It rebases (fully replaces the existing system) with secureblue.

 [![Download](https://shields.io/badge/-Download-blue?style=for-the-badge&logo=download&logoColor=white)](https://github.com/secureblue/secureblue/releases/latest/download/install_secureblue.sh)